 100 High Street, #10-01

-We particularly encourage comments through the prescribed template or by email as they will reach us faster and speed up the process of consideration.
+Alternatively, you might wish to provide your comments using the online questionnaire.
+We encourage comments through the online questionnaire or by email as they will reach us faster and speed up the process of consideration.

 SUMMARY OF RESPONSE